Printing, Graphics, Signage and Trade Show Glossary of Terms

 Pop-up or Portable Exhibit (see also Retractable banner stands)

 A broad term that refers to a wide variety portable display exhibits.
-These may be have a frame or be frameless, with fabric or roll media covers.
+These may have a frame or be frameless, with fabric or roll media covers.
 Ask us check out our Exhibit and Display Catalogs

 POP Display Racks